 For over 40 years, the Fair Housing Center of Metropolitan Detroit strived to make housing a reality for those we serve.
 Fair housing opens doors and leads to coming welcoming, inclusive, and diverse communities.

-For over 45 years, the Fair Housing Center of Metropolitan Detroit strived to make fair housing a reality for those we serve.
-Fair housing opens doors and leads to welcoming, inclusive, and diverse communities.
+For almost 50 years, the Fair Housing Center of Metropolitan Detroit strived to make fair housing a reality for those we serve.
+Fair housing opens doors to equal housing opportunities.

 Fair housing protects people from discrimination when they seek to rent or buy a home, obtain a mortgage or engage in other housing-related activities.
 Fair housing also refers to the right of a person to exercise their fair housing rights free from retaliation.